UKHO/taskmanager/docs/DatabaseDesign.md

 ### WorkflowInstance

+The WorkflowInstance table will hold the instances of a Database Assessment workflow.
+The ParentProcessId column will be used when an instance is a sub workflow, and will hold the ProcessId of the parent workflow that the sub was generated from.

 | Column Name               | Datatype      | Allow nulls | Description                                                                                     |
 |-------------------        |---------------|-------------|-------------------------------------------------------------------------------------------------|
 |WorkflowInstanceId         |INT            |No           |The primary key of this table                                                                    |